substratusai/runbooks/docs/model-contract.md

 ```
 /model/
+  src/     # Model source code
-  saved/   # Model artifacts from build jobs (to be loaded for inference).
+  saved/   # Model artifacts from build jobs (to be loaded for inference)
-  trained/ # Model artifacts from training job.
+  trained/ # Model artifacts from training job
-  logs/    # Output of building/training jobs.
+  logs/    # Output of building/training jobs
 ```

 Images should have the following python packages installed: